 The 36 Series design 121 was carved with seal B somewhat later and perhaps just before publication.

 The resultant 121 Kumazasa Bamboo-grass and Pine compound theme has eight Fan Series designs, three more than the normal quintet.
-There are two designs each for fan shapes 1, 2, 4, and 5, but none for fan shape 3.
+In the merged theme fan shapes 1, 2, 4, and 5 are duplicated, with one bamboo-grass design and one pine design for each shape, but there are no fan shape 3 designs.

 Using all eight designs from this compound theme meant that for installment seven to have exactly fifteen designs in three themes, the other themes included would have to have fewer designs than normal.